-Online slots offer plenty of thrills and excitement but the dream of scoring a life-changing win is the real reason why they are so popular among players.
-Slots, especially those from the progressive variety, give people the opportunity to fulfill this dream.
-Progressive slots offer six and seven-figure jackpots that grow in increments each time someone plays them.
+Online slots offer plenty of thrills and excitement, but the dream of scoring a life-changing win is the real reason they are so popular with players.
+Slots, especially progressive ones, give players the opportunity to fulfill this dream.
+Progressive slots offer six- and seven-figure jackpots that grow incrementally each time someone places a bet.

-These games derive their name from the fact a small percentage of each bet goes toward the top prize.
-Rather than being fixed, the jackpot continues to swell on and on until someone wins it.
-Then it resets to a predetermined amount, called a seed, and the whole process starts afresh.
+These games derive their name from the fact that a small percentage of each wager goes toward the top prize.
+Rather than being fixed, the jackpot continues to swell until someone wins it.
+It then resets to a predetermined amount, called a seed, and the whole process starts again.

-Progressive slots have the potential to turn regular people into multi-millionaires and have indeed done so on multiple occasions over the years.
-SuperCasinoSites dedicates this article to these millionaire-makers, giving you a glance at the jackpot types, the winning criteria, and some of the progressive slot releases that drop the largest wins.
+Progressive slots can turn regular people into multi-millionaires and have done so on multiple occasions over the years.
+SuperCasinoSites dedicates this article to these millionaire makers, giving you a look at the jackpot types, the winning criteria, and some of the progressive slot releases that deliver the largest wins.

 Not All Progressive Jackpots Are Created Equal